ethanribeiro/Gallarray/planning.md

     * Maximum 2 items per row
     * Filter left sidebar for selecting item categories

+* Exhibit page:
+    * Displays exhibit containing all details

 * Artists page:
     * Maximum 4 artist cards per row
     * Displays detail of artist's name, rating, where they are from, avatar

-* Shopping cart:
+* Profile page:
-    * Displays list of each item containing the title, image, price, artist(name & avatar)
+    * Displays datils about the artist and their belonging exhibits

-* Account
+* Account page

 <h4>MODELS:</h4>